No products in the cart.

 Then there are the learned fears, which are often the ones that are causing problems.
 Those could be “I am afraid of the car because the car takes me to the vet and there I experience pain” as an example.
 In fact 78% of dogs are afraid of going to the vet.

 Fear often shows its face in either flight or fight responses.
-Some dogs freeze up and shows a hunched up bag, tail between the leg, white eyes body language, while others go right into fight mode.
+Some dogs freeze up and shows body language like the tail between the leg or turning the head with whale eyes and try to run away, while others go right into fight mode.

-Yummy treats and praise is not all you can use.
+The last tool I want you to have in your tool box is play.
 It has been shown that play inhibit fear and that dogs actually prefer places where they have played.
-Why not use play to turn a fearful spot into something with a positive association.
+Play is also a stress relief and can help your dog learn faster.
+Why not use play to turn a fearful spot into something with a positive association?

 It takes a long time to remove a fear, but if you use the tools above you are well on your way to help your dog get rid of his/her fear.
 If you need help with your dog’s fear, then go check out our Life with a Fearful Dog Program – we want to make your life with a dog a happy one!